athena-ceo/trusted-service/README.md

 ### Configure how the test client accesses the API

-- The Streamlist test client can either connect to the API through function calls or through REST calls
+- The Streamlit test client can either connect to the API through function calls or through REST calls
 - To configure how the test client accesses the API, switch the Excel file to tab `frontend`.
 Field `connection_to_api` has two possible values
     - `direct`: Direct access through Python function